 Waterproof Mattress Cover-This is a must so you don’t have to replace the mattress if your baby’s diaper leaks.

-Portable Bassinet Rock and Play or Pack and Play-My sons slept in the Rock and Play right beside our bed for the first 2-3 months.
-It was so nice because I could just stick my hand out and rock him if he was fussy or put his paci back in his mouth.
-It also helped me to feel more comfortable the first month he was home because I could check his breathing.
+Portable Bassinet Rock and Play or Pack and Play-All of my babies slept in the Rock and Play or Pack and Play right beside our bed for the first 2-3 months.
+The Rock and Play is nice because you can stick your hand out and rock baby if he gets fussy or needs you to put his paci back in his mouth.
+It also helped me to feel more comfortable the first month my babies were home because I could check their breathing.
 It’s also very easy to move around the house!
-We didn’t even build his crib until he was 2 months old.
-If you prefer to get the pack and play, make sure it comes with the bassinet and changing table.
+If you prefer to get the Pack and Play, make sure it comes with the bassinet and changing table.
 If you travel to grandparents a lot or take your child to a nanny then I recommend getting a Pack and Play to keep at their house so that as baby grows they will still fit in the Pack and Play.

 Pack and Play Sheet-You will need a Pack and Play sheet if you get a Pack and Play.
 I’d get 2 sheets just in case one gets dirty.